survivejs/webpack-book/manuscript/building_with_webpack/01_source_maps.md

 }
 ```

+W> As you can see from the output, it is missing `sourcesContent`.
+This is a [bug related to `cheap-module-source-map` and minification](https://github.com/webpack/webpack/issues/4176) and a reason to avoid this option if you want both source maps and minification.

 ### `devtool: 'source-map'`

 `source-map` provides the best quality with the most complete result, but it is also the slowest option.
 The output reflect this: